Conformal Mechanics of Planar Curves: Conclusions

 where $\tau_1$ is the first Frenet torsion \cite{Sharpe1994,Musso1994}.
-This problem has been addressed by Musso (in three dimensions) and extended by Magliaro et al to higher dimensions \cite{Musso1994,Magliaro2011}.
-These two papers are tours de force, but not for the faint-hearted.
-To identify self-similar states it is necessary to reexamine the problem with a focus on the tension, and how its vanishing propagates through the remaining conservation laws \cite{Paper3,Paper2}.
-This focus involves the dismantlement of conformal just as it did here in the simpler planar setting.
-It will be seen that these states exhibit considerably more structure than their planar counterparts.
-We will find that the scaling current constraints the torsion in terms of the curvature; and torque conservation provides a quadrature for $\kappa$.
+This energy has been addressed by Musso (in three dimensions) and extended by Magliaro et al to higher dimensions \cite{Musso1994,Magliaro2011}.
+To identify self-similar states it is necessary to reexamine the problem with a focus on the tension, and how its vanishing propagates through the remaining conservation laws \cite{Paper2,Paper3}.
+This focus involves dismantling the conformal invariance in the way this was done here.
+These states exhibit considerably more structure than their planar counterparts.
+The role of the scaling current is to constraint the torsion in terms of the curvature; torque conservation providing a quadrature for $\kappa'/\kappa^2$.
 The vanishing special conformal current then permits the construction of the spatial trajectories in a spherical coordinate system adapted to the spiral apex and the torque axis. \\\\ These tension-free spirals form a two-parameter family of states labelled by their torque $M$ and their scaling current $S$.
-In a planar logarithmic spiral $4MS=1$.
-If the spiral is supercritical with $4MS>1$, it exhibits a pattern of nutation between two oppositely oriented cones, twisting and untwisting within each cycle, while this cycle precesses as the spiral expands.
+In a planar logarithmic spiral it was seen that $4MS=1$.
+If the spiral is supercritical with $4MS>1$, it is found to exhibits a pattern of nutation between two oppositely oriented cones, twisting and untwisting within each cycle, while this cycle precesses as the spiral expands.
 Such spirals intersect all planes; as such they are the natural spatial analogues of the logarithmic spiral. \\\\ Time lapsed videos illustrating the trajectory described by the growing tendril of a climbing plant illustrate this expanding precessing pattern of nutating cycles as the tendril explores its environment in search of a point of attachment.
 A moment's thought suggests that the plant is solving a three-dimensional analog of \textit{the search for the shore} described in the introduction.
-This \textit{coincidence} will be addressed in \cite{Paper3}.
+This \textit{coincidence} will be addressed elsewhere.

 3pc { \sf Acknowledgments}